Erastuskanyatta/working-with-the-database/index.md

 ### .
 Select Components dialogue
 1. You should click ``Next`` in the above image and Select Components dialogue.
 You should choose either XAMPP Core Files or Xampp Developer Files and install.
 You may keep the default setting and proceed with ``Next``

-2. The Setup will show you the location where the software will be installed after selecting the components.
+2. The Setup will show you where the software will be installed.
 The location should be `/opt/lampp`.
 Click `Next` to proceed.

 3. After clicking next, you should see a dialogue box installing applications.
 Uncheck  ``Learn more about Bitnami for XAMPP`` to deny and click ``Next``.

 4. The Wizard is now ready to install Xampp.
 Start the installation by clicking ``Next``.

-5. The Installation process should start immediately and progress in a dialogue box should appear on the screen as shown below:
+5. The Installation process should start immediately as in the figure below.
 ![XAMPP Setup Wizard](img2.png)

 ### .
 Launching Xampp
-When you click next,  Xampp control panel will be displayed on the screen as in the figure below:
+When you click next, the Xampp control panel will be displayed on the screen as in the figure below:
 ![XAMPP Setup Wizard](img3.png)
-In the Manage Serves tab make sure that all available services are learning by selecting ``Start``
+In the Manage Serves tab, click ``Start`` to start all the services.
 ### .
 Verifying that XAMPP is running
-Here we are going to verify that we have successfully installed two things.
+Here we are going to verify that we have installed two things.
 The `localhost` and the `MariaDB`
-1. For localhost enter the following URL in a browser: http://localhost/dashboard If You see an image similar to the one below, the Xampp  installed on your machine.
+1. For localhost enter the following URL in a browser: http://localhost/dashboard If You see an image like the one below, the Xampp is installed in your machine.
 ![localhost dashboard](img4.png)
-2. For MariaDB open the URL: http://localhost/phpmyadmin/ If the installation was successful, you should have your screen displaying the following output.
+2. For MariaDB open the URL: http://localhost/phpmyadmin/ Your should have something like this.
 ![lacalhost phpmyadmin](img4.png)

 ### Step 2: Creating tables in MariaDB using SQL commands in the terminal.